first long car journey tips

 There are no pedestrians, fewer bends, and corners, and everyone is travelling at roughly the same speed.

-However, it’s important to be aware of your surroundings on a motorway, as they are different to the roads that you are used to.
+However, it’s important to be aware of your surroundings on a motorway, as they are different from the roads that you are used to.
 This guide from Moneysupermarket recommends that you always keep an eye on your mirrors, check blind spots, and indicate when you are changing lanes.
 It also recommends that you stick to the first lane until you are surer of yourself.

 If you feel tired or stressed, take a break